-One quick story: In November 2008, Sue Senecah and I travelled from the National Communication (NCA) conference in San Diego to the European Communication Research and Education Association (ECREA) in Barcelona to participate in back-to-back panels on the question of whether we should start an international organization.
-Among the people we met were Anabela Carvalho, Julie Doyle, and Alison Anderson, European scholars who had recently helped to start a Science and Environment Communication interest group in ECREA.
-Alison was on the discussion panel with Sue and I. I still remember when Alison concluded her presentation with a statement of "yes, we need to move forward on this idea."
+One quick story: In November 2008, I travelled from the National Communication (NCA) conference in San Diego to the European Communication Research and Education Association (ECREA) in Barcelona to participate in back-to-back panels on the question of whether we should start an international organization.
+Among the people I met were Anabela Carvalho, Julie Doyle, and Alison Anderson, European scholars who had recently helped to start a Science and Environment Communication interest group in ECREA.
+Alison was on the discussion panel with me.
+I still remember when Alison concluded her presentation with a statement of "yes, we need to move forward on this idea."
 Our other new friends joined hands with us on the venture.
 Soon, others back in the U. S. said "yes" as well.
 And IECA took shape, and then took flight.
 By the summer of 2011, 300 people from 30 countries had said "yes," and became founding members.
 Mark Meisner took a leap of faith and agreed to serve as the first Executive Director.
 Ten brave souls said "yes" to serving on the first Executive Board.
 Some of these charter Board members (Anders Hansen, Anabela Carvalho, Julie Doyle) are rotating off after four years of service.
 Thanks to you for saying "yes."

 So--we are here at COCE 2015, with the environmental communication field stronger than ever, and more needed than ever.
 I look forward to the next two years of IECA leadership under another charter IECA board member, Soenke Lorenzen from Greenpeace.
 Good luck to Soenke, incoming vice-chair Richard Doherty, and other IECA board members, returning and new.